 At what level is your funding situation impacted by the JWST delay?
-31 responses

-How are you adjusting your funding program to help mitigate the impact of/take advantage of the JWST delay (e.g., seeking other funding from NASA, seeking other funding from NSF, seeking other funding from private sources)?
+How are you adjusting your funding program to help mitigate the impact of/take advantage of the JWST delay (e.g., seeking other funding from NASA, seeking other funding from private sources)?